dev-sunaina/rc-widget/README.md

 # RingCentral WebPhone Widget

 A WebRTC-based WebPhone widget built with Angular 16 that integrates with RingCentral APIs.
-This widget can be embedded in Zoho and launched via a URL that includes query parameters for customer information.
+This widget can be embedded in Zoho and launched via a URL that includes query parameters for customer information and phone number.

 ## Features